DimitarMitev92/archnews-react-softuni/README.md

     - Edit post only if you are an owner of current post

-5. Details (Like, Edit, Delete) page
+5. Details (Like, Comment, Share, Edit, Delete) page

-    -Any registered user can like posts as long as they are not the owner
+    -Any registered user can like, comment, share posts as long as they are not the owner

 6. My profile page